 "Mmm," Red agreed, pressing on one of the pallets with his hand.
 "Oooh, this feels like it's stuffed with cucco down!"

 "Dibs on the bath," Blue stated as he kicked off his boots and lined them up at the base of the bed Red was standing by.
-"You need one too," he told the latter, who in return just stared in confusion until Blue started moving him bodily.
+"You need one too," he told the latter, who in return just stared in confusion until Blue started moving him with a hand on his shoulder.

 Green snickered into his hand.
 "I better not be hearing the two of you getting up to anything in there, Blue!" he called after them, and Blue just smirked back and waggled his eyebrows.

 Vio let out a groan at that, sinking down onto the edge of the bed he would be sharing with Green.
-"You do know he will be as loud as possible now, even if they do not end up actually doing anything?" he asked Green reproachfully.
+"You do know he will be as loud as possible now, even if they do not end up actually doing anything?" he asked Green with reproach.

 Green laughed at him, stripping down to his under layers in the center of the room.
 "It's not like they would have been subtle in the first place."